fluteds/moon-status/readme.md

 You will need:

-- OpenWeatherMap Key.
+- OpenWeatherMap Key
-- Discord User Token.
+- Discord User Token
-- A lot of patience because moon phases are not speedy nor animated so this script can be run once a day or every other day, whatever suits you.
+- A lot of patience because moon phases are not speedy nor animated so this script can be run once a day or every other day, whatever suits you

 ## Will I get banned?